MicrosoftDocs/playfab-docs/playfab-docs/sdks/xplatcpp/quickstart-windows.md

 }
 ```

-## Finish and Execute
+## Finish and execute

-- Run this project
+1. Run this project.
   - Debug (dropdown) -> Start Debugging

-- When it loads, you should see the following text:
-  - "Congratulations, you made your first successful API call!"
+2. When it loads, you should see the following text: "Congratulations, you made your first successful API call!"

-- At this point, you can start making other API calls, and building your game
+3. Start making other API calls and build your game.

+> [!NOTE]
-- For a list of all available client API calls, see our [PlayFab API References](../../api-references/index.md) documentation.
+> For a list of all available client API calls, see our [PlayFab API References](../../api-references/index.md) documentation.
+Happy coding!

-- Happy coding!

 ## Deconstruct the code